canonical/kafka-operator/docs/reference/r-snap-entrypoints.md

 # Charmed Kafka Snap Entrypoints

-The Snap entrypoints wrap the Kafka Distribution Bash scripts and they make sure that these scripts are run with the correct environment settings (configuration files, logging files, etc).
-Here below, we provide a reference table for the mapping between entrypoints and wrapped bash script.
+Snap entrypoints wrap the Kafka Distribution Bash scripts and make sure that they run with the correct environment settings (configuration files, logging files, etc).

+Below is a reference table for the mapping between entrypoints and wrapped bash script:

 | Snap Entrypoint                                 | Kafka Distribution Bash Script                           |
 |-------------------------------------------------|----------------------------------------------------------|